cyriltso/cloud_project/README.md

-# cloud_project
+# Cloud & Virtualization project

+This repository will contain:
+ - all the codes of ansible
+ - all the codes of packers
-this repository will contain all the codes for the project of Cloud &amp; Virtualization
+ - all the codes of terraform